tony-aw/tinycodet/README.md

   and `whereami` packages.
 - The `rlang` R package, which one can use to get (among other things) more detailed back-traced errors, warnings, and messages.
+- The `import` R package, which allows attaching packages **locally**.
+  For example: attaching a package **only** inside a function environment, without affecting general namespace outside of the function environment.